What Is a Mesh System, and How Does It Work?

 In a mesh system, the different nodes placed throughout your home communicate with one another as they work together to cover a large area.
 One node connects to your modem and works as your main router.
 That node broadcasts your Wi-Fi signal to any devices in range including your other nodes, which in turn receive and broadcast the signal as well.

 With the right number of nodes well-placed throughout your home, a mesh system creates a seamless connection that can cover your entire house with one Wi-Fi network.
-But don’t think that the sheer number of nodes is the only thing that makes this possible.
+However, don’t think the sheer number of nodes is the only thing that makes this possible.

 This smart technology allows your network to adapt to certain situations, like when a node isn’t working or is congested because it has more devices connected to it than others.
-Your system can adjust to this by re-routing data through a different path between you and your Internet connection.
+Your system can adjust to this by re-routing data through a different path between your computer, entertainment system, smart home devices, or other Wi-Fi connected devices, and your Internet connection.

 What Are the Advantages of a Mesh System?